The Essence of Technology and Art#

 Heidegger’s emphasis on ordinary life may seem trivial, yet, how frequently do we feel lost, overwhelmed, and alienated in the world, even though we are experts in navigating this chaos?
 Often, we forget that we are temporal beings in a world where we are deeply rooted.
 This fact becomes crystal clear when considering all the small habits our bodies carry out so effortlessly that we hardly give them a thought.
 All the smells we can perceive, all the various tactile experiences we can receive and give, all the sounds we can differentiate, and the ways in which we can walk, sit, run, and dance.
 Sometimes, when one feels lost in the digital spectacle, returning to the simplicity of the ordinary can offer a reassuring sense of home—and we are deeply home here and now.

 Few would dispute that technology has transformed our self-perception.
-From a scientific perspective, we are more and more humiliated by what we see through science:
+It is clear to me that we are more and more humiliated by what we see through science:

 • Copernicus: Earth is not the center of the universe.